atum@Tencent % cat blog/openclaw_security.md

 The core privacy threat is sensitive data being sent to the cloud.
 Edge-side desensitization is a technical direction worth attention: before data is sent to cloud APIs, a local lightweight model identifies and replaces sensitive information, with only the desensitized content being sent out.
 This way, even if data is sent, it doesn't contain truly sensitive content.
 As edge-side model capabilities continue to improve, this path is becoming increasingly viable.

-Another path is to borrow from cloud computing's governance model: not relying on technology to eliminate all risks, but using contracts and institutions to manage risks.
-Specifically, Agent vendors sign legally binding data processing agreements with users, clarifying what data can be sent to the cloud, how long it's retained, and who can access it; independent third-party audits are introduced to regularly verify whether vendors comply with agreements; skill stores establish clear liability through legislation and introduce truly effective security audits, rather than just integrating VirusTotal.
-There's an even more thorough approach: having an independent trusted third party host the API call process, with your data forwarded to large models through this third party, so the vendor itself never directly touches user data.
+By analogy to OpenClaw, AI assistant vendors sign legally binding data processing agreements with users, clarifying what data can be sent to the cloud, how long it's retained, and who can access it.
+Independent third-party audits are introduced to regularly verify whether vendors comply with agreements.
+There's an even more thorough approach: having an independent trusted third party host the data transmission process, so the vendor itself never directly touches user data.

 Figure 8: Following the cloud computing model, using contracts and regulation to restrict model vendors' access to user privacy data